ronaldyipts/ai-agent-doc/docs/main_system_integration.md

 - **Optional**: `referrer_pathname`, `form_state`, `disciplinaryPractices`, `pedagogicalApproaches`, `intendedLearningOutcomes`, `lessons`
 - **Response**: `{ chat_message_reply: { text }, actions: [...] }`

-When LDS triggers the request from a form page (e.g. Course Information, ILO edit page), it can send **`form_state`** (same structure as the front-end form).
-The Agent uses it to build context; IDs can be resolved to human-readable names via the LDS Options API if needed.
+When LDS triggers the request from a form page (e.g. Course Information, ILO edit page), it can send **`form_state`**.
+The Agent uses it to build context; IDs can be resolved to human-readable names via LDS options lookup when needed.

 #### DRAFT: `open_ilo_bot` action (General Bot → ILO Bot)